Do I Need a Texas Criminal Defense Attorney?

 Facing criminal charges is a frustrating and stressful experience for you and your family.
 However, the worst thing you can do is just sit and wait for your arraignment or trial date, hoping that your charges will be dismissed.
 It is unlikely that the charges against you will be dismissed if you do not hire an experienced criminal defense lawyer to represent you.

-If you are not sure when to hire a criminal defense lawyer, review these four signs that you need an attorney to defend you against the criminal charges:
+If you are not sure when to hire a criminal defense lawyer, review these four signs that you need an attorney to defend you against criminal charges:

 You Committed the Criminal Offense